eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-support-of-electronic-payments-SCA-with-wallet.md

 The following requirements are being considered:
 + Deliberate User Action: User consent SHALL be captured through an explicit and deliberate physical action (e.g., a tap on a button, a biometric verification).
 The interface MUST NOT utilize pre-selected checkboxes, toggles, or any design pattern that defaults to an affirmative consent state.
 + Contextual Call-to-Action: The primary interactive element for granting consent (i.e., the confirmation button) SHALL have a descriptive label that explicitly states the user's intent and reiterates the core transaction detail.
 For example: "Confirm and Pay €100.00" or "Authorize Transaction".
-Generic labels such as "OK," "Continue," or "Submit", or misleading labels such as  “Present attestation”, are non-compliant as they lack the necessary context.
+Generic labels such as "OK," "Continue," or "Submit" or misleading labels such as  “Present attestation”, are non-compliant as they lack the necessary context.
 This also applies in cases where the SUA Attestation is presented together with other attestations.
 + Anti-fraud guidance: Wallets must be able to display a security hint on the transaction confirmation screen.
 + Unambiguous Action Dichotomy: The interface must present a clear and balanced choice between approving and canceling the transaction.
-The interactive elements for these two distinct actions SHALL be visually differentiated in terms of style, color, and/or placement to prevent accidental authorization.
+The interactive elements for these two distinct actions SHALL be visually differentiated in terms of style, colour, and/or placement to prevent accidental authorization.
 The cancellation option must be equally prominent and accessible.

 _Note: In the opinion of the ARF team, the above requirements could be included in a related Attestation Rulebook or Technical Specification potentially, but there is no need do introduce them as HLRs._